WindJammer6/15.-Common-Searching-And-Sorting-Algorithm-Implementations-Python/README.md

 <br>

 ## Table of Contents
-Here are the common Data Structure Python implementations in this compilation:
+Here are the common Searching and Sorting Algorithm Python implementations in this compilation:
 + [Code Description](#codedescription)
    + [Linear Search (Searching Algorithm)](#linearsearch)
    + Binary Search (Searching Algorithm)